course-details-portlet

 • Describe the main elements of a safety management system.

-• Describe the most common accident models and perform and interpret accident investigations.
+• Describe the most common accident models and use some accident investigation methods.

 • Describe key human factors that influence human performance and be able to incorporate and analyze the effect in risk analysis.